Quivers and equations a la Pl\"ucker for the Hilbert scheme: Introduction

-We may reformulate the above difficulties in matrix terms.
-Recall that a zero-dimensional subscheme $Z\subset \AA^2$ is represented by a pair of commuting matrices $X,Y$ corresponding to the multiplication by the variables $x,y$ on the vector space $O_Z\simeq \kk^{length(Z)}$, together with a cyclic vector $v\in \kk^{length(Z)}$ for the pair $(X,Y)$.
+We may reformulate the above obstructions to extend Nakajima's construction in matrix terms.
+Recall that a zero-dimensional subscheme $Z\subset \A^2$ is represented by a pair of commuting matrices $X,Y$ corresponding to the multiplication by the variables $x,y$ on the vector space $O_Z\simeq \kk^{length(Z)}$, together with a cyclic vector $v\in \kk^{length(Z)}$ for the pair $(X,Y)$.
 The matrices are determined up to the choice of the base of $O_Z$, and the cyclic vector is the algebraic counterpart of the constant function $1\in O_Z$ generating $O_Z$ as a $k[x,y]$-module.
-In a nutshell, the Hilbert scheme is constructed as a $GIT$-quotient of an open set of a commuting variety parametrising pairs $(X,Y)$ of commuting matrices.
+Equivalently, the Hilbert scheme is constructed as a quotient of an open set of a commuting variety, where the commuting variety is a moduli space parametrising pairs $(X,Y)$ of commuting matrices.

+When one tries to extend the construction with commuting matrices from the case of zero-dimensional schemes in $ \mathbb A^2$ to the case of projective schemes $Z\subset \PP^n$ with any Hilbert polynomial, the first challenge is that of finding suitable vector spaces of finite dimension, as for instance $H^0(O_Z(t))$ (while the dimension of $H_*(\mathcal O_Z)$ is infinite).

-Considering now any subscheme $Z \inc \PP^n$ with Hilbert polynomial $\p$, we try to characterize $Z$ using matrices corresponding to multiplication by the variables, up to the choice of the base.
-The multiplication by the variable $x_i$ yields a morphism $\fxm_i:H^0(O_Z(j))\rightarrow H^0(O_Z(j+1))$, where $j$ is chosen fixed and larger than or equal to the Castelnuovo-Mumford regularity of $Z$.
-However, the source space and the target space are different and the commutativity $\fxm_i\fxm_j=\fxm_j\fxm_i$ does not make sense.
-When $\p$ is non-constant, the underlying matrices $\fxm_i$ are not square matrices and their size are incompatible.
-When $p$ is constant, the matrix sizes are compatible but we miss a trivialization at infinity to identify $H^0(O_Z(j))$ with $H^0(O_Z(j+1))$.
-Finally, in the affine case, the constant function $1$ generates $O_Z$ as a $k[\frac{x_1}{x_0} ,\dots,\frac{x_n}{x_0}]$-module.
-In the projective case, there is no privileged element in $H^0(O_Z(j))$ and no natural cyclic vector notion.
+The multiplication by variables $x_i$ yield morphisms $\mu_i:H^0(O_Z(t))\rightarrow H^0(O_Z(t+1))$ and, if $t$ is chosen larger than or equal to the Castelnuovo-Mumford regularity of $Z$, these maps contain much information on $Z$.
+However, the source space and the target space are different and the commutativity $\mu_i\mu_j=\mu_j\mu_i$ does not make sense.
+Indeed, when $\p$ is nonconstant, the underlying matrices $\mathcal M_i$ are not square matrices and their sizes are incompatible; when $p$ is constant, the matrix sizes are compatible but we miss a trivialization at infinity to identify $H^0(O_Z(t))$ with $H^0(O_Z(t+1))$.
+Indeed, in the projective case, there is no privileged element in $H^0(O_Z(t))$ and no natural cyclic vector notion.

-The above analysis shows that for a description of $\hilb{\PP^n}{p}$ based on the multiplicative action of the variables, we require a framework where we can formulate substitute conditions for the commutativity and cyclic conditions.
-In the first part of the paper, we introduce a quiver and we formulate these substitutes as technical conditions on the representations of the quivers that we consider.
+The above analysis shows that for a construction of $\hilbScheme{\PP^n}{\p}$ based on the multiplicative action of the variables, we require a framework where we can formulate substitutes for the commutativity and the cyclic conditions.

+In the first part of the paper, we introduce a quiver and we formulate these substitutes as technical conditions on the representations of the quiver that we consider.
 We proceed as follows.